Saraswathipuram

 Saraswathipuram is a residential suburb of Mysore city in Karnataka State, India.

 It is located on the western side of Mysore, and is sometimes considered part of downtown Mysore because of its proximity to the city center.

 There is a post office at Saraswathipuram.

 Academic Community

-Saraswathipuram was originally designed as a residential arrangement for teachers and most of the residents were academicians.
-But recently people from all works of life have settled there.
-The academicians form a majority even now because th University of Mysore and many other major organizations are located in Saraswathipuram.
+Saraswathipuram was originally designed as a residential tract for teachers and most of the residents were academics.
+But recently people from all walks of life have settled there.
+The academics form a majority even now because the University of Mysore and many other major organizations are located in Saraswathipuram.
 The area is considered an upmarket place because of its shaded streets and beautiful parks.